rsepulveda2/rsa-form/README.md

 less load on your server, you can modify the RSALength constant in /vendor/plugins/rsa-form/app/controllers/rsakey_controller.rb

 - The widgets/partials are validated by the browser prior to submission to the server.
 You may want to modify the default password/login name constraints to fit your website.
-Currently, the default password contraints are: 6 characters minimum, at least 1 alpha character, and at least 1 numeric character.
+Currently, the default password constraints are: 6 characters minimum, at least 1 alpha character, and at least 1 numeric character.
 See /javascripts/rsa-form.js in routine validate_inputs() for more details.

 Issues